jeffnyman/enduring-admiration/papers/REFERENCES.md

 Wilson, R. R. (1999).
 Who was the Deuteronomist?
 (Who was not the Deuteronomist?): Reflections on pan-Deuteronomism.
 In L. S. Schearing & S. L. McKenzie (Eds.), _Those elusive Deuteronomists: The phenomenon of pan-Deuteronomism_ (pp. 67–82).
 Sheffield Academic Press.

+Coggins, R. (1999).
+What does "Deuteronomistic" mean?
+In L. S. Schearing & S. L. McKenzie (Eds.), _Those elusive Deuteronomists: The phenomenon of pan-Deuteronomism_ (pp. 22–35).
+Sheffield Academic Press.

 McKenzie, S. L. (2012).
 The still elusive Deuteronomists.
 In T. C. Römer (Ed.), _Congress Volume Helsinki 2010_ (pp. 401–408).
 Brill. https://doi.org/10.1163/9789004221130_017